vspinu/sesman/README.md

   - "session" is a list of the form `(session-name ..other-stuff..)` where `..other-stuff..` is system dependent.
   - "system" is generic name used for a tool which uses sesman (e.g. `CIDER`, `ESS` etc)
   - "contexts" are Emacs objects which describe current context.
 For example `current-buffer`, `default-directory` and `project-current` are such contexts.
 Context objects are used to create associations (links) between the current context and sessions.
 At any given time the user can link (unlink) sessions to (from) contexts.
-By default there are three types of contexts - buffer, directory and project, but systems can define their own contexts.
+By default there are three types of contexts - buffer, directory and project, but systems can define their own specialized context types..

-Sesman is composed of two parts, [user interface][], available as [sesman map][], and [system interface][] consisting of a few generic functions for which each systems should define its own methods.
+Sesman is composed of two parts, [user interface][], available as a [sesman map][] and menu, and [system interface][] consisting of a few generics and API functions.

 ### [User Interface][]